nricciardi/taskup/README.md

 ### Run

-After dependencies installation, open this app is possible using `main.py`.
+After dependencies installation, this app can be opened using `main.py`.

 `main.py` accepts some parameters based on execution modality.

 #### Modality

 - `run`, `r` or _nothing_: launch the application
-- `demo`, `d` `<path>`: launch application with a demo database in path specified, path has to the last parameter
+- `demo`, `d` `<path>`: launch application with a demo database in path specified, path has to be the last parameter
   - `-f`: force erase if there is already a database
   - `-o`: open app at end
 - `init`, `i`: initialize this app in users projects